cptac3-cdap/cptac-galaxy/docs/execution.md

 # CPTAC3 CDAP Execution
-Note: These instructions presume a Linux-based x86_64 server, with these instructions developed on CentOS7, with sufficient disk-space to support the various working and result files.
+Note: These instructions presume a Linux-based x86_64 machine, with these instructions developed on CentOS7, with sufficient disk-space to support the various working and result files.

 ## Work directory setup
 1. Establish a working directory.
 Where necesary, we will specify this working directory as `$CPTAC_CDAP_ROOT`.